 I am an assistant teaching professor at UC Berkeley in the Department of Industrial Engineering and Operations Research.

-I did my PhD at Johns Hopkins University in Applied Mathematics, working under the supervision of Prof.
+I did my PhD at Johns Hopkins University in Applied Mathematics, working under the wonderful Prof.

-Amitabh Basu.
-I'm mostly interested in optimization and its applications, and have focused my research
+Amitabh Basu, during which I also received a few awards for my teaching there.
+On the research side, I'm mostly interested in optimization and its applications, and have focused my research

 on both classical and quantum algorithms and complexity.
 Difficult combinatorial problems, elegant algorithms with geometric interpretations, how